The Potential of LLMs in Medical Education: Generating Questions and Answers for Qualification Exams

 Due to the resource-intensive and time-consuming nature of having medical experts write comprehensive and open-ended reviews, a scoring system was adopted.
-Besides, since this study employed advanced and competitive LLMs for content generation, we did not employ additional language models for assessments such as coherence and counterfactual evaluation which might be ambiguous and foregone.
+Besides, since this study employed advanced and competitive LLMs for content generation, we did not employ additional AI models for assessments such as coherence and counterfactual evaluation which might be ambiguous and foregone.
 Moreover, automated evaluation methods at the level of tokens, words, or phrases are dependent on the reference, and the cost associated with eliciting open-ended references from medical experts is prohibitively high.
 These factors highlight the constraints inherent in the evaluation for the task of generating medical qualification exams, whereas also points to a potential avenue for subsequent research to investigate.

-In summary, our study provides valuable insights into the application of LLMs for the generation of medical qualification exam questions and answers.
-While LLMs show promise in generating questions, there remains substantial scope for advancement in the quality of the answers.
+In summary, this study pioneers a novel AI role in medical education by transforming AI from dialogue participant to sophisticated question setter, dramatically advancing conventional paradigms and revolutionizing medical education with personalized healthcare insights.
+Concretely, this study provides valuable insights into the application of LLMs for the generation of medical qualification exam questions and answers.
+LLMs showed competitive performance parity with human experts on some evaluation aspects.
+Further, although LLMs showed promise in generating questions, there remains substantial scope for advancement in the quality of the answers.
 By harnessing the feedback of medical experts using few-shot prompt engineering, we can refine LLMs and enhance their potential to contribute to the domain of medical education.